OuhscBbmc/redcap-manual-v1/designint/actiontag.md

 ## Additional Chapter Details

-This chapter was last edited in November 2025.
+This chapter was last edited in April 2026.
 If you have suggested modifications or additions, please see [How to Contribute](../index.qmd#sec-welcome-contribute) on the book's welcome page.
 :::